-- 2 cups chopped rainbow/Swiss chard stems removed
+- 2 cups chopped Swiss chard, stems removed

-- 1/4 cup chopped almonds or almond slivers for garnish
+- 1/2 cup chopped almonds or almond slivers, for garnish

-While the lentils and carrots are cooking, heat quinoa, vegetable broth, 3/4 cup Silk Unsweetened Almond Coconut Milk, onion powder and garlic powder in a wide pot, over medium heat.
+- While the lentils and carrots are cooking, heat vegetable broth, 3/4 cup unsweetened non-dairy milk, quinoa, onion powder, and garlic powder in a wide pot, over medium heat.
 Place lid on pot, cracked open so that it doesn't boil over.
 Bring to a boil, then adjust heat to low, simmering for 20-25 minutes or until quinoa is soft.